Preserving Tumor Volumes for Unsupervised Medical Image Registration: Related Work

 \subsection{Learning-Based Deformable Image Registration}

 Compared to conventional registration methods, deep networks have achieved remarkable registration accuracy and speed using various network structures, \ie, CNN and Transformer, in applications like atlas-image registration~\cite{shi2022xmorpher,chen2022deformer,kim2021cyclemorph,chen2022transmorph,wang2022transformer,zhao2019recursive,balakrishnan2018unsupervised, hoffmann2021synthmorph, hoffmann2023anatomy, chen2022joint}.
-They generally adopts unsupervised learning, utilizing image similarity on either image intensities~\cite{shi2022xmorpher, chen2022deformer, chen2022transmorph, zhao2019recursive} or synthesized label maps~\cite{hoffmann2021synthmorph, hoffmann2023anatomy} as well as smoothness regularization to supervise the registration network~\cite{chen2022deformer, chen2022transmorph, hoffmann2021synthmorph,hoffmann2023anatomy,zhao2019recursive}.
-Advancements are often made through the introduction of novel regularization such as cycle consistency~\cite{kim2021cyclemorph} and geometry preservation~\cite{arar2020unsupervised}, or through innovative network structures like multi-scale architectures~\cite{shao2022multi, mok2020large}.
+They generally adopts unsupervised learning, utilizing image similarity on either image intensities~\cite{shi2022xmorpher, chen2022deformer, chen2022transmorph, zhao2019recursive} or synthesized label maps~\cite{hoffmann2021synthmorph, hoffmann2023anatomy} as well as smoothness regularization to supervise the registration network~\cite{shi2022xmorpher,chen2022deformer, chen2022transmorph, hoffmann2021synthmorph,hoffmann2023anatomy,zhao2019recursive}.
 However, existing methods do not adequately consider cases where tumors exist.
 Tumors often have no corresponding part between image pairs, and therefore, optimizing for similarity can excessively change their volumes, which limits the application of registration networks in critical clinical applications like cancer treatment.
 To the best of our knowledge, we are the first to study this problem with learning-based methods and propose a metric to measure volume preservation specifically for tumors.